Online writing

 Online news & features

-Real estate beat coverage, online features, and opinions:
+Real estate beat coverage, online features:

 GOP lawmakers unveil $700 million American Family Field funding proposal